Son Ngoc Minh

+Son Ngoc Minh (Sơn Ngọc Minh, សឺន ង៉ុកមិញ; 1920 – 22 December 1972), also known as Achar Mean (អាចារ្យមាន), was a Cambodian communist politician and co-founder of the Kampuchean People's Revolutionary Party (KPRP), the predecessor to the Communist Party of Kampuchea.

 Biography

-Son Ngoc Minh was born in 1920 at Trà Vinh Province (present-day Vietnam) during the French colonial period to an ethnic Khmer father and a Vietnamese mother.
-He became a Buddhist lay preacher (Achar).
-During the Indochina War, he was recruited by Vietnamese communists (Viet Minh) to serve as President of a newly formed Cambodian People's Liberation Committee (CPLC) in Battambang.
-Minh had been born in a Khmer district of southern Vietnam of mixed Khmer-Vietnamese parentage, which meant he was the nearest the Vietnamese had to an authentic Khmer revolutionary.
+Son was born in 1920 in Trà Vinh Province (present-day Vietnam) during the French colonial period to a Khmer Krom father and a Vietnamese mother.
+Before entering politics, he was a Buddhist lay preacher (achar) and was known as Phạm Văn Hua among his Vietnamese colleagues.
+During the First Indochina War, he was recruited by Vietnamese communists (Viet Minh) to serve as President of a newly formed Cambodian People's Liberation Committee (CPLC) in Battambang.
+Son was the nearest the Vietnamese had to an authentic Khmer revolutionary.
 His nom de guerre was intended to capitalise on the popularity of Sihanouk's banished rival, Son Ngoc Thanh, then still languishing in exile in France.

-Son Ngoc Minh was the leader of the first nationwide congress of the leftist Khmer Issarak groups, which founded the United Issarak Front.
+Son was the leader of the first nationwide congress of the leftist Khmer Issarak groups, which founded the United Issarak Front (UIF).
 In 1950, he formally declared Cambodia's independence after claiming that the UIF controlled one third of the country.
-Along with Tou Samouth, Minh founded the Kampuchean People's Revolutionary Party (KPRP) in 1951.
-After the Geneva Agreements and the end of the First Indochina war, Son Ngoc Minh and many Khmer Issarak officials left Cambodia for North Vietnam.
+Along with Tou Samouth, Son founded the Kampuchean People's Revolutionary Party (KPRP) in 1951.
+After the Geneva Agreements and the end of the First Indochina War, he and many Khmer Issarak officials left Cambodia for North Vietnam.

-Minh remained a senior figure in the Party, albeit largely operating from Hanoi in North Vietnam, until 1972, when at the request of Ieng Sary he was sent to hospital in Beijing to be treated for high blood pressure.
-Minh died in Beijing on 22 December.
+Son remained a senior figure in the Party, albeit largely operating from Hanoi in North Vietnam until 1972, when at the request of Ieng Sary, he was sent to hospital in Beijing to be treated for high blood pressure.
+He died in Beijing on 22 December.
 His death further lessened the influence of the Hanoi-trained communists on the Khmer Rouge, correspondingly increasing the power of the hardline Party 'Centre' led by Pol Pot.